Best time to visit Sri Lanka

 Visiting Sri Lanka in September – November

-The northern and eastern sides of the island still experience favourable weather conditions in September.
+The northern and eastern sides of the island still experience favorable weather conditions in September.
 October to November falls between the main monsoons and the weather becomes a little unpredictable across the island – wherever you are, there's a chance of showers.

 Average temperature and rainfall